ayushnoori/nd-diff-expr/README.md

 <br><br>

 # Acknowledgements
-TThis work was supported by the Alzheimer’s Association (AACF-17-524184 to AS-P), the National Institute of Aging (K08AG064039 to AS-P and P30AG062421 to BTH and SD), the Rainwater Charitable Foundation (to BTH), and a MassLife Sciences MassCATS award (to BTH and SD).
+This work was supported by the Alzheimer’s Association (AACF-17-524184 to AS-P), the National Institute of Aging (K08AG064039 to AS-P and P30AG062421 to BTH and SD), the Rainwater Charitable Foundation (to BTH), and a MassLife Sciences MassCATS award (to BTH and SD).
 The funding sources had no role in study design; data collection, analysis and interpretation; or manuscript preparation.